Museum & Exhibition Studies Graduate Program Overview

 The Art History Department of the University of Illinois at Chicago offers a Master of Arts in Museum and Exhibition Studies.

 Museum and Exhibition Studies at the University of Illinois at Chicago puts social justice at the heart of our work and scholarship.
 If you are interested in learning more about how our students are redefining cultural work for the 21st Century, please join us at an info session this fall.
-The date for the 2017 info session will be announced soon.

 Info Session for Prospective Students